simp/pupmod-simp-iptables/README.md

      - **ipv6** -> ip6tables
      - **all**  -> Both
      - **auto** -> Try to figure it out from the rule, will not pick `all`.
-* `client_nets`: Client networks that should be allowed by this rule.
+* `trusted_nets`: Client networks that should be allowed by this rule.
 Set the string to `any` to allow all networks

 ##### Example